Manual upgrade activities

 The RabbitMQ and VHT Datastore Services should be running.

-The Virtual Hold Registry should indicate build number installed (8.7.0.653 for example).
+The Virtual Hold Registry should indicate the build number installed (8.7.0.653, for example).

-On the root of C:\, a VHTInstallation Log is written with a date modified corresponding to the time the upgrade was performed.
+On the root of C:\, a log named VHTInstallation is written with a modified date corresponding to the time the upgrade was performed.

 Verify the Virtual Hold Technology directory contains: